 People who have already bought from you already trust you.
 They clearly have a problem that they think you can fix.
 Otherwise, why would they have felt a need to put their grubby hands into their pockets and give you some of their hard-earned cash?

 Of course, I am assuming your product is at least of some benefit to those who bought it.
 But even then, if it was a bit shoddy, no doubt you would still get some customers buying another one of your products, because, well, that is just human nature; some people can’t help themselves.
-But if your product is halfway decent and lived up to your marketing hype, then create new ones with your current customers in mind.
+But if your product is halfway decent and lives up to your marketing hype, then create new ones with your current customers in mind.

 Maybe only 1-2% of strangers will buy your products, whereas you may find 25% of existing customers will do so.
 That’s a more than 10x return!
 And a lazy man like me can certainly get behind those numbers.